NEW PROGRAM DEVELOPMENT

 Programs that have been approved to run will be evaluated by students, and assessed by GEO and the Duke Assessment Office through the use of program and course evaluations.

 It is highly preferred that faculty begin by developing a summer program, as this permits both faculty and the GEO to gauge student interest before developing a semester program.

-The deadline for submitting a summer program proposal is January 1 for the year preceding the anticipated start date of the program.
+Deadline: For summer programs, the deadline is January 1 of the year preceding the anticipated start date of the program.
 A semester program might take longer to develop and launch, depending on complexity and location.